qrthey/fpjs/README.md

 ### Generating Functions

 Functional programming is foremost about programming with functions.
-The following functions can used to create new functions from existing ones.
+The following functions can be used to create new functions from existing ones.

 #### compose